-B2B pay-per-click (PPC) is an effective, measurable and data-driven marketing solution that can systematically improve lead generation efficiency and strategically increase your visibility on Google and other online channels.
+PPC advertising is an effective, measurable and data-driven marketing solution that can systematically improve lead generation efficiency and strategically increase your visibility on Google, and other online channels.
 Many brands plan to grow their revenue with the help of PPC agencies and PPC services like Google Ads management in order to see direct results.

 With respect to choosing paid media channels, Facebook Ads versus Google Ads is a dilemma that all brands encounter.
 These two channels create the most effective platforms for finding customers.
 So which is best for you: Facebook Ads or Google Ads?

-Whether you choose Facebook Ads or Google Ads depends on your marketing goals.
-For campaigns that focus on awareness or reach, Facebook Ads are the best channel.
+Unfortunately, there is not a straightforward answer to this question.
+The truth is: it depends on your goals.
+But in general, for campaigns that focus on awareness or reach, Facebook Ads are the best channel.
 For campaigns that focus primarily on conversions, Google Ads is a better option.

 Paid search campaigns are paid ads that appear on the search engine results pages (SERPs) when users enter relevant keywords into search engines.
 The purpose of these campaigns is to make your brand visible on the first page of results and improve your click-through rate (CTR).